zeroseven/pagebased/README.md

 # Pagebased

-Manage objects like news, events, blog posts, jobs, etc. in the TYPO3 backend as a “normal” TYPO3 page easily.
+Manage objects like news, events, blog posts, jobs, etc. in the TYPO3 backend as a "normal" TYPO3 page easily.
 This extension provides you with the necessary plugins and filters, categories, tags, and other useful functions.

 ## Pages vs. records

-Instead of rendering records as a page, this extension uses the full TYPO3 bandwidth to display content using existing content elements.
+Instead of displaying records in a complicated way like a page, this extension uses the full TYPO3 bandwidth to display content using existing content elements.
 Besides the additional functions of the pagebased extension, all known TYPO3 features like metadata, translation handling, caching, sitemaps, and URLs are available without any configuration.

 ![Example of a page object](./Resources/Public/Images/Documentation/Screenshot1.png)

 ## Get there fast with little code
-From news to blog posts, a job offer, or an event, page objects usually have a lot in common.
+From news to [blog posts](https://github.com/zeroseven/pagebased_blog), a job offer, or an event, page objects usually have a lot in common.
 [Using a configuration](#object-registration), you can activate or deactivate individual functions for each page object as needed:

 * list plugin